BenSturgeon/self-other-steering/README.md

 ## Key Experiments

 1. **Self-prediction baseline**: Can Qwen3-32B predict its own responses to hypothetical inputs?
-2. **Steering impact**: Does applying IDS vectors degrade self-prediction accuracy?
+2. **Steering impact**: Does CAA on self-other axis improve self-prediction accuracy?
 3. **Control comparisons**: Do random/control vectors have similar effects?

 ## Setup